geopy/geopy/CONTRIBUTING.md

 interpreters.
 You should handle any compatibility in `geopy/compat.py`.

-The new code should follow [PEP8](https://pep8.org/) coding style (except the line length limit) and adhere to the style of the surrounding code.
+The new code should follow [PEP8](https://pep8.org/) coding style (except the line length limit, which is 90) and adhere to the style of the surrounding code.

 You must document any functionality using Sphinx-compatible RST, and implement tests for any functionality in the `test` directory.